blakemcbride/APLComponentFiles/CF_README.txt

 Component File System instructions

-The SQL library must be built prior to using the component file system.
+GNU APL must be built with SQL support prior to using the component file system.
 See SQL_README.txt

 The component file system utilizes the workspace named ComponentFiles.
 This is contained in a file names ComponentFiles.apl This workspace